 The Big Clean

-Inside and out go through every nook and cranny and clean it all.
+Inside and out, go through every nook and cranny and clean it all.
 It has been said that buyers know within the first fifteen seconds whether or not they have a genuine interest in the house.
 One of the biggest challenges is living in a house you are trying to sell as it can completely throw off your daily routine.
-Whenever you leave the home do a quick walk-though to make sure it is ready to show.
+Whenever you leave the home do a quick walk-through to make sure it is ready to show.

 Creating Curb Appeal

 We have been primarily focused on the interior of the house up to this point, but the exterior is what prospective buyers will see first and also need attention in the sales process.
 Clean the exterior with either a power washer or even a garden hose pay particular attention to the windows and their tracks.
-Trim or remove overgrown plant material from the planting beds and unless you have rock a new bed of bark really spruces up the planting beds.
+Trim or remove overgrown plant material from the planting beds and unless you have rock, a new bed of bark really spruces up the planting beds.